Random G-expectations: Formulation of the control problem

 This assumption is in force for the entire paper.
 We now introduce the value function which will play the role of the sublinear (conditional) expectation.
-We denote by $\UC_b(\Omega)$ the space of bounded uniformly continuous functions on $\Omega$.
+We denote by $\UC_b(\Omega)$ the space of bounded uniformly continuous functions on $\Omega$. \begin{definition} Given $\xi\in\UC_b(\Omega)$, we define for each $t\in[0,T]$ the value function